vega/vega-lite/CONTRIBUTING.md

 `npm run site`.
 See details in [Documentation and Website](#documentation-and-website).

-### Output diff

-We also have commands for observing changes in output Vega spec and output images.

-To create baseline Vega output specs from the Vega-Lite specs in `examples/`, check out the baseline branch (e.g., `git checkout master`) and run `npm x-compile`.
-All compiled specs will be in `examples/_original`.

-Once you develop some features and would like to diff the compiled specs, run `npm x-diff`.
-This will compile all examples again and output the diff for changed examples in the console.
-All compiled specs will be in `examples/_output`.
-For changed examples, SVG files will be created in `examples/_diff` for comparison.
-You can open those files to inspect visual changes, or run a diff command (e.g., `diff examples/_diff/area-base.svg examples/_diff/area.svg`).

 ### Deployment

 (For team members only) `npm run deploy` will publish latest code to NPM and Bower